 HOFFMANN, MATHILDE From Der Nord Westen, 10 Jan.
 1889: Death of 6-yr. old Mathilde Hoffmann in Milwaukee a few days ago.
 She was the daughter of butcher Fritz Hoffmann, formerly of Manitowoc, but now living in Milwaukee.
 The body was brought here and buried on Tues. in the Catholic Cemetery. (should be in #43

 HOGAN, MARTIN A MAN KILLED - An old resident of Cooperstown named Martin Hogan was killed by his brother John Hogan last Thursday in the most brutal manner conceivable.
 It seems a difficulty about some land had existed for years between the brothers, and Martin had finally engaged a surveyer, Mr. Fayette Armsby of this place, to run the lines for the purpoose of ascertaining just what was right in the matter.
 On Thursday, at 2 p.m this was in progress, and both families were present.
 John's wife manifested a great deal of bad feeling towards Martin.
 Mr. Armsby, who was a little way in advance, heard the first blow that was struck, and turned around to see what the matter was, when a sight which must have chilled his blood met his gaze.
 Martin was reeling towards him with his head all cut open from the blow of an axe and John was running beside him striking as fast as he could, which con- tinued until Martin fell.
 John then instantly turned around to attack one of the men who had been carrying the chain, but the man darted away pursued by the assassin and for some time the chances were against the man who was pursued, but being young and strong he finally gained on the other and reached his home in safety, while John took to the woods and escaped.
 On going to the injured man Mr. Armsby found him in terrible condition; his eyes were chopped out and he appeared to by dying.
 Leaving him on the ground he ran for help, which he prcured and carried the man, who had revived a little during his absence, to his home where he died Saturday morning.
 John Hogan is a man of medium age and height has black hair and stoops a little; wears the appearance of a man who has worked hard, as he undoubtedly has.
 His action is a surprise and a mystery to his friends and acquaintances here.
 He has not yet been arrested.
-Manitowoc Tribune, May 1868 Chilton Times May 30, 1868 ******* ARREST OF HOGAN, THE MURDERER From information received last Sunday by ex-Sheriff Geo.
+Manitowoc Tribune, Thursday, May 28, 1868 p.4 Chilton Times May 30, 1868 ******* ARREST OF HOGAN, THE MURDERER From information received last Sunday by ex-Sheriff Geo.
 S. Glover and Mr. Crowley, of the Pilot, they became convinced that John Hogan, who murdered his brother, Martin, in Cooperstown on the 21st. of last May, was still lurking in the vicinity where the tragedy was committed.
 These two gentlemen determined, if possible to apprehend Hogan, and accordingly they left here quietly on Sunday evening and took the road to Cooperstown.
 Aftr traveling about eighteen miles, they tied their horses in the woods and proceeded on foot, a distance of two miles, to Hogan's residence.
 Mr. Glover, whose experience and aptitude as a detective officer gave him the lead in the affair, deserves great credit for the shrewd and mastely manner in which he conducted operations.
 Messrs.
 Glover and Crowley reached Hogan's place about midnight, and a little skillful reconnoitering soon convinced them that the bird they were in search of was inside of the house.
 When they became satisfied of this fact they boldly entered the house, where they found Hogan lying on a bed, and arrested him.
 But a few mnutes before this he had come in from the woods to take a sleeping spell, and, although much chagrined at his arrest, he acted coolly and calmly, and came along with his captors very gracefully.
 He was delivered over to the Sheriff on Monday morning, and is now in jail.
 Since the murder, Hogan has visited Green Bay, Depere and Kewaunee.
 He is very penitent for the rash act, and disclaims any premeditation in committing it.
 Manitowoc Pilot (no date) ******* (Note: Both Martin and John are on the 1860 Cooperstown census living in separate households near each other on p.
 159: Martin age 27 with wife Mary age 20 John age 24 with wife Mary age 30 and children Thomas age 8; Bridget age 7; Mary age 4; and John age 2.

 HOLDORF, ANNA Anna Luise Wilhelmine, daughter of married couple Karl Holdorf & Wilhelmine nee Gruetzmacher, born 22 Jan 1865, died 16 October 1865 (fungus), buried 18 October, with church rites.
 (From the Trinity Lutheran church records, Liberty twp.)
 (Her parents are both in #40)